todiane/cycle-of-life-p2/README.md

 - To build an interactive front-end website, using html5, CSS and JavaScript, that responds to a users’ actions.

-- To create a game in line with user experience (UX and UI) teachings to ensure a game is provided that is easy to navigate.
+- To create a game in line with user experience (UX and UI) teachings and ensure the game provided is easy to navigate.

 - Provide clear instructions on how to play, start playing and exit the game.